Tanushri21/SQL_Training_Cost_ROI_/README.md

 • This query returnes skills like advanced data modeling which had a high average gap but were missing from the tranining() table.
 • Here , it tells the training department exactly what new course to build next to maximize business impact.

-## What i Learned
+## 🧠 What i Learned

 Throught this journey, I supercharged my SQL skills with some Powerful upgrades:
-• **risk Scoring:** I learned to create **composite risk metrics** using sum() and count(when) to proritize     training needs by both the size of the deficit and the number of skills affected.
+• **risk Scoring:** I learned to create **composite risk metrics** using sum() and count(when) to proritize training needs by both the size of the deficit and the number of skills affected🧠.
-• **Targeted Intelligence:** I mastered using Inner join and group by to isolate risks by department,           transforming general data into **highly actionable,localized training priorities**.
+• **Targeted Intelligence:** I mastered using Inner join and group by to isolate risks by department, transforming general data into **highly actionable,localized training priorities**🗺️.
-• **Missing Data Detection:** I effectively used the left join andwhere is null pattern to detect skills        with high demand but zero training programs available, guiding future course development.
+• **Missing Data Detection:** I effectively used the left join andwhere is null pattern to detect skills with high demand but zero training programs available, guiding future course development🔍.
-• **Financial Analysis:** I built custom mathematical formulas to calculate the training the **Training ROI     Score**,providing the financial justification needed to cut wasteful programs and scale efficient ones.
+• **Financial Analysis:** I built custom mathematical formulas to calculate the training the **Training ROI Score**,providing the financial justification needed to cut wasteful programs and scale efficient ones💰.

-**Conclusion:**
+## ✅ Conclusion:**
 This Project proves that the role of Data Analyst is to deliver **data-backed fiducary responsibility**.
 By quantifying the skill gap as a financial risk and training outcomes as mesurable ROI, this system provides leadership with the objective proof they need to stop wasting training and start **precise,high-impact capital investments** in their human resources.